Special Educational Needs and Disabilities (SEND)

 PCAMHs consultation and referral

 Early Intervention Hub

 Strong links with ‘The Warriner SENCo Network’ and Swalcliffe Park School (residential school for boys with Autistic Spectrum Conditions)

 Further services can be accessed through Oxfordshire County Council’s Local Offer, accessible to parents via the website.

-A - Having a child with SEND can be worrying and exhausting and the school recognises this and we want to help parents by working closely together.
-We have a Home School Link Worker, who can offer further support.
-We also access to other specialists.
-There are also lots of local and national support groups listed under ‘Useful Contacts’ who have parent groups and networks and lots of useful tips.
+A - Having a child with SEND can be worrying and exhausting.
+The school recognises this and we want to help parents by working closely together.
+We have a coffee morning (suspended due to Covid - but due to be reinstated) which allows parents to openly discuss their worries with the SENCo, Play Therapist and other parents who can support.
+We also have access to other specialists.
+There are also lots of local and national support groups listed under ‘Useful Contacts’ (below) who have parent groups and networks and lots of useful tips.
 The SENCo is always happy to talk to you to help you identify which direction to go in to access more help.

 A - A parents first point of contact is always the class teacher, most concerns are easily addressed this way.
-If you would prefer to you can talk to the SENCo Miss Majithia or the Head Teacher.
+If you would prefer, you can talk to the SENCo or the Head Teacher.
 The school encourages parents to share their concerns quickly.
-If you need more support in meetings at school we can put you in touch with the Parent Partnership who are happy to help.
+If you need more support in meetings at school we can put you in touch with SENDIASS (Special Educational Needs and Disabilities Independent Advice and Support Services) who will be happy to help.

 A - We offer extra transition visits to help children cope with changes like moving class or school.
 Children spend time in new classes before the end of the year and we can provide photo books to help them get to know new staff or new rooms.
-We have strong links with The Warriner and have well established transfer arrangements for secondary.
+We have strong links with The Warriner school and have well established transfer arrangements for secondary.
 Where parents choose a different secondary school we can still arrange additional visits for pupils.

 Oxfordshire County Council Website details the Local Offer and signposts lots of useful support for parents-